The Twins Almanac for June

 Carew Retires

-After failing to receive a suitable contract offer for the 1986 season, Rod Carew officially announces his retirement after 19 major league seasons.
-Owners had colluded against Carew and other free agents, essentially agreeing not to offer contracts to other teams’ free agents, thereby helping each other retain their own players while keeping salaries low.
-In 1995, Carew was awarded $782,035.71 in damages for lost wages.
+After failing to receive a suitable contract offer, Rod Carew officially announced his retirement on this date in 1986.
+It was later determined that owners had colluded against Carew and other free agents, essentially agreeing not to offer contracts to other teams’ free agents, thereby helping each other retain their own players while keeping salaries low.

 June 3, 1967